colejarczyk/doc/userguide/earning_rules/menu/introduction.rst

 You can add point multipliers, eligibility criteria and even exclude certain products or customers.

-Customers can redeem points toward rewards, based on the condition (points cost) that you establish.
+Customers can redeem points toward rewards, based on the condition (cost points) that you establish.

 .. image:: /userguide/_images/earning_rules.png